avivasolutionsnl/sitecore-docker/README.md

 To set the Docker container service names as DNS names on your host edit your `hosts` file.
 A convenient tool to automatically do this is [whales-names](https://github.com/gregolsky/whales-names).

+## Post-run steps
+Because we don't want online installations (i.e. a running instance for creating a Docker image) some steps are required after the services are started:
+* Populate SOLR schemas
+* Rebuild the search indexes
+* Initialize the Commerce Engine: Bootstrap, Initialize Environment, etc. (for XC)

 # Known issues
 Docker for Windows can be unstable at times, some troubleshooting tips are listed below.